 The following links are for the benefit of all citizens.

-The Monroe Township Police Department currently takes fingerprints for Firearms applicants and other reasons not covered under the new state policy.
+The Monroe Township Police Department currently takes fingerprints for out of state schooling and/or employment.

 Identity Theft: (Hyperlink to http://njsp.org/tech/identity.html)